shekhar2010us/chef-essentials-repo-15/labs/chapter 12.md

 	depends 'myiis'
 - Create a template in company_web, name: "homepage" chef generate template cookbooks/company_web homepage
+- Get the content of this template from above

+- Change the default.rb (get the content of default.rb from above)

 - create policyfile for company_web
 	chef generate policyfile company_web
 - change company_web policyfile content